Andretti curse: Indianapolis 500

 1967: Mario Andretti became the fifth driver in Indy history to win back to back pole positions.
 His third lap (169.779 mph) was new one-lap track record.
-Striving to break the 170 mph barrier on his fourth and final lap, his car slipped, and he short.
+Striving to break the 170 mph barrier on his fourth and final lap, his car slipped, and he fell short.
 He still managed a record four-lap average of 168.982 mph, and won the pole by a comfortable margin.
 Meanwhile, Parnelli Jones in the STP Turbine qualified sixth.
 On race day (May 30), Mario took the lead into turn one, but by the exit of turn two, Parnelli Jones had blown by him in the Turbine powered car.
 After only 12 laps, Mario was forced to pit with a bad clutch.
 Moments later, rain began to fall, and the race was halted.
 The red flag allowed Mario's team to make repairs.
 The race restarted the following day (May 31) with Mario lined up 32nd, six laps down.
 Mario quickly began charging through the pack, passing many cars and posting some of the fastest laps of the race up to that point, On his 58th lap, he began to feel a vibration, and decided to slow down.
 A few seconds later, his right front wheel came off.
 He dropped out of the race and placed 30th.
 Despite 8 wins during the season, the poor finish at Indy likely cost Andretti the 1967 USAC Championship.

 1968: On pole day, looking to become the first driver to win three consecutive poles, Mario Andretti qualified 4th, but not without all sorts of trouble.
 Twice the team had to wheel the car back to the garage with fouled spark plugs, then he burned a piston, requiring an engine change.
 Mario managed the inside of the second row (167.691 mph), but he could not get anywhere near the front row, all three of whom broke 170 mph.
 On race day, Mario suffered a stuck wastegate and piston failure on lap 2, and finished in last place.
 A few minutes later, he climbed into the car of his teammate, Larry Dickson to drive relief.
 He did not fare any better, as that car dropped out after 24 laps with a bad piston.
 For the second year in a row, a bad finish at Indy likely cost Mario the USAC Championship.
 He lost by only 11 points to Bobby Unser.